jeffreyalvr/vcgb/README.md

 - Uses CMake for project configuration and build management.
 - Includes GLFW as a Git submodule.
+- Includes GLAD 4.6 as a normal module.
 - Preconfigured `.vscode` folder with launch and build tasks for convenience.

 ## Getting Started